4 Top Flood Water Safety Tips for 2023

 - Drive safely.
 Avoid driving through areas with standing water.
 It can be hard to tell how deep the water is and there's always a chance you could lose control of your vehicle or get stuck.
 Turn around, don’t drown!

 - Use safe water.
-Flood water should not be ingested – it could make you very sick!
+Flood water should not be ingested – it could make you sick!
 Only use clean, safe water.
 Monitor local news and if a boil water advisory is issued, boil water before drinking it or using it to cook.
-Click here for more boil water advisory tips.
+Learn more about boil water advisories.

 - Watch out for electrical equipment.
 Be careful when entering flooded areas or touching electrical equipment if the ground is wet.
 If water has been present anywhere near electrical circuits or electrical equipment, turn off the power at the main breaker or fuse on the service panel.